tobsirl/complete-intro-containers/README.md

 - The `master` is a server that coordinates everything else.
 This is the brain on of your cluster.
 Some cloud providers actually won't charge you to run the master.
 - `Nodes` are the worker servers that are actually going to be running your containers.
 One node can one or multiple containers.
+- Technically, a Node is just a deploy target.
+It could itself be a VM or a container, or as we said it could be a metal-and-silicon server.
+It's not really important.
+Just think of it as a destination for containers.
+- A pod is bascially an atom to a cluster: it's a thing that can't be divided and thus needs to be deployed together.
+Imagine if you had several types of containers that all worked together as one unit and wouldn't work without each other.